r-xue/pipeline/doc/building_the_pipeline.md

 Note that here `casa_bin` is the path to the CASA `bin` directory.
 On macOS, this is typically `/Applications/CASA.app/Contents/MacOS`; on Linux, it is the `bin/` directory inside the unpacked CASA tarball, e.g. `casa-6.5.3-28-py3.8/bin`. `PYTHONNOUSERSITE=1` is used to prevent the `pip` command from checking dependencies from the user's site-packages directory.
 This is necessary to isolate the user's site-packages directory from your CASA development environment, which is generally confined to the unpacked CASA tarball directory.

-The `pip` command should install the dependencies in the CASA site-packages directory, which can be verified with this:
+The `pip` command above should install the dependencies in the CASA site-packages directory, which can be verified with this:

 ```python
 CASA <1>: import astropy